Is Wine Gluten Free? Celiac Safety Guide

 • Most celiac patients — Report no issues with barrel-aged wines

-This concern is largely theoretical.
-If you’re extremely sensitive, you can seek out winemakers who confirm wheat-free barrel practices.
+This concern is largely theoretical for celiacs.
+If you want to remove the question entirely, you can seek out winemakers who confirm wheat-free barrel practices.

 Fining Agents